Curbing Counter Surfing

 - Clean countertop spills and crumbs thoroughly after food preparation.
 Licking up a tasty sauce or tidbit can be rewarding and reinforcing to a counter surfer.

 - Confine your dog in another room or in his crate during cooking.
 Meal prep often means food is spread on the counters, making it easy for your dog to sneak a bite (or more) when you’re not looking or your hands are busy.
 You can also use a baby gate to keep your dog out of the kitchen.

 - Train your dog to “leave it,” “off” or to go to his special “place.”
 These verbal cues are valuable not only for managing counter-surfing dogs but for many other situations.
 To learn how to train your dog these cues, check out this short video on training your dog to “leave it” featuring Mikkel Becker or download step-by-step instructions for teaching “off” and “go to place.”

-Reprimanding or punishing your dog for behaving in a normal-for-him manner won’t prevent future episodes of counter surfing.
+Reprimanding or punishing your dog for behaving in a normal-for-them manner won’t prevent future episodes of counter surfing.
 And using booby traps to deter counter surfing can make your dog anxious or fearful while damaging the bond between you and your dog.
 Preventing access to unattended food in the first place and training your dog to obey key commands, however, can effectively thwart a counter-surfing dog.